Medication-Assisted Treatment Program In NJ

 MAT uses several FDA-approved medications.
 Based on the substance use disorder, a prescriber may administer a different medicine.
 The commonly used medications in a MAT program include Buprenorphine, Methadone, Naloxone, and Disulfiram.

 Buprenorphine reduces withdrawal symptoms and is most often used in treatments for opioid disorders.
 Methadone is also used in opioid addiction treatment and is long-acting.
-Providers use Naloxone for treating both alcohol and opioid abuse.
+Providers use Naloxone for treating both opioid and alcohol addiction.
 It works by blocking the effects of drugs and alcohol and reduces the pleasure one may feel when drinking or using opioids.
 Disulfiram is exclusively for alcohol abuse treatment and causes unpleasant reactions when interacting with alcohol.

 How Do MAT Medications Work?